-The frequency of inspection is contingent upon user's individual standards and operational environment in which earth station antenna is located.
-However, a visual inspection of components should be performed at least semi-annually.
-Where there are no established wear limits, perform visual inspection to locate worn or damaged parts that could result in malfunction of earth station antenna.
-It is recommended that mechanical and electrical inspections be performed on assembled or partially disassembled equipment to determine extent of disassembly required prior to completely disassembling a component or module suspected of malfunction.
+The frequency of inspection is contingent upon the user's individual standards and the operational environment in which the earth station antenna is located.
+However, a visual inspection of the components should be performed at least semi-annually.
+Where there are no established wear limits, perform a visual inspection to locate worn or damaged parts that could result in a malfunction of the earth station antenna.
+It is recommended that the mechanical and electrical inspections be performed on the assembled or partially disassembled equipment to determine the extent of disassembly required prior to completely disassembling a component or module that is suspected of malfunctioning.

 In the absence of any special inspection requirements, operational tests are the most effective means in isolating parts and assemblies requiring further inspection.
 During inspection, any noted damage and/or problematic condition which could preclude the continuation of proper operation (prior to the next scheduled inspection) should be recorded.
 These discrepancies should be immediately corrected (either by repair or replacement, as required), or dealt with immediately after the inspection procedure has been completed.